What Are the Job Duties of a Correctional Officer?

 Employment Outlook and Salary Statistics

 Job opportunities for correctional officers are expected to grow by about five percent between 2012 and 2022, reports the BLS.
-In May 2012, the average salary earned by such officers was $43,550, per the BLS.
-Those working for federal institutions earned the most money in 2012, averaging $53,400 a year.
-Other high-paying employers included state and local governments, psychiatric and substance abuse hospitals, and facilities support services.
+The BLS reported in May 2014 that the average salary earned by such officers was $44,910.
+Those working for federal institutions earned the most money in 2012, averaging $53,390 a year.
+Other high-paying employers included state and local governments, psychiatric and substance abuse hospitals, and investigation and security services.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: